Skip to content

 3. Use named actors: Actors that need remote access must have a name

-4. Use @remote with resolve(): Get typed proxies for better API experience
+4. Use pul.resolve(name, cls=...) or Class.resolve(name): Get typed proxies for better API experience

 5. Use timeouts: Consider adding timeouts for remote calls